Seven (soundtrack): Original score

 Shore recorded the film score with over 100 musicians at the Abbey Road Studios in London, which consists of brass, percussion, piano, and trumpets.
 The score was not officially released to the public, with a bootleg recording of the score published after the film's release.
 In September 2016, Howe Records released the complete score from the film as a part of their "collector's edition" in the seventh volume.
 WaterTower Music also included in their archive edition and released separately on October.
-The album featured 15 tracks from the original score runs for 61 minutes.
+The album featured 15 tracks from the original score as z runs for 61 minutes.